 For more information on your legal access rights, please refer to the Australian Human Rights Commission.

 How to approach a person with a Service Dog.

-Service Dogs, including Guide Dogs and Autism Assistance Dogs, take on special responsibilities whenever they are matched with a person with vision impairment or autism.
+Our Service Dogs, including Guide Dogs, Assistance Dogs and Facility Dogs, take on special responsibilities whenever they are matched with a person with low vision, blindness or other specialised support need.

 - Fed or rewarded

 Any of these behaviours could cause the Service Dog to lose concentration and put them and their handler at risk.

 Other tips to keep in mind when you see a Service Dog in the community include: